 - A bid bond is required for each bid submitted to assure WisDOT that the low bid contractor will be able to provide a performance bond and build the project.

 - If federal funds are part of the funding source for a project that project will have a predetermined percent of the total bid that must be done by a minority or disadvantaged business enterprise.

 - Typically a contractor will have around one month from when contract documents are released to the bid due date.

 - Once contractors decide to bid a project they obtain bid documents from WisDOT and start the process of reviewing the plans and specifications.

 - If a question arises or an error is found in the plans or specifications contractors will submit to WisDOT for review.

 - If needed addendums are issued by WisDOT to the contractors to change plan sheets or special provision pages.

-- After review the contractor will break down the contract bid items into different scopes of work.
+- After initial plan review the contractor will break down the contract bid items into different scopes of work.
 Some examples of the different scopes of work include: clearing and grubbing, earthwork, utilities, aggregate base course, electrical, concrete, asphalt, landscaping and pavement marking.

 - The contractor will then send out Request For Quotes or “RFQs” to subcontractors and vendors for the different scopes of work.